Murder at the Vicarage Broiled Beef

 Mrs. Price Ridley looked at me suspiciously.

-"A refined lady," I explained, "is naturally unacquainted with bad language."
+"A refined lady," I explained, "is naturally unacquainted with bad language.""What are you doing this afternoon, Griselda?"

 "My duty," said Griselda.
 "My duty as the Vicaress.
 Tea and scandal at four thirty."